-- (a) Pot any ball or balls (except the eightball if not ball 'on') OR - (b) Cause the cue ball or any object ball to contact a cushion.
+(a) Pot any ball or balls (except the eightball if not ball 'on') OR rock or move slightly because it was 'resting' on the cue ball.

-The 'cushion' is defined as the six rails and the six pockets of a pool table.

-6q Simultaneous contact

-Simultaneous contact of object balls is allowed as long as one of the contacted object balls is 'on'.

-7 COMPLETION OF A FRAME

-A frame is over when the eight-ball is potted on a legal shot and all the balls have come to rest or in a 'loss of frame' situation.

-INTERNATIONAL EIGHTBALL RULES ARE ENDORSED BY

-Stoke Pool League 23/24

-Revision 2c - May 2023
+(3) If the groups have been decided and touching ball(s) has been confirmed, the player must perform all the requirements of a (4) If the cue ball is touching an 'on' ball, the player is deemed to have made 'initial contact' in order to fulfil the requirements of a 6p Legal shot DEFINITION - To play a 'legal shot' the player must cause the cue ball's initial contact to be with a ball 'on' and THEN must either: (b) Cause the cue ball or any object ball to contact a cushion 'cushion' is defined as the six rails and the six pockets of a pool table.
+6q Simultaneous contact Simultaneous contact of object balls is allowed as long as one of the contacted object balls is 'on'.
+7COMPLETION OF A FRAME A frame is over when the eight-ball is potted on a legal shot and all the balls have come to rest or in a 'loss of frame' situation Stoke Pool League Version 2c- May 2023 (7) Playing a shot before any balls that require re-spotting or replacing, have been re-spotted or replaced.
+(See Rule 6m).